 Micronutrients are the "supplements" of our diet, like vitamins and minerals.
 Messing up with supplements can reduce your body's overall health, but the margin for error is fairly large.

 Macronutrients, however, are when the margin for error is considerably lower.
-A short period of a messed up diet can constantly keep your insulin levels high in the bloodstream, which can contribute to insulin resistance.
+A short period of a messed up diet can constantly keep your insulin levels high in the bloodstream, contributing to insulin resistance.

 Accordingly, even if you consume unhealthy foods from time to time, you need to extend the time between those intervals as much as you can to allow the insulin levels in your bloodstream to fluctuate and, hence, reduce the chances of your cells becoming resistant to it.

 Middle groceries, or "the groceries in the middle of the store," are typically the most dangerous for both healthy and diabetic people.